borelli28/security-onion-install-tutorial/README.md

 - Enter password and re-type.

-- Now a bunch of packages will be install so just wait.
+- Now a bunch of packages will be installed so just wait.

 ![alt text](./images/sec-install-7.png)